Fires

 - keep the air control open for at least 30 minutes

-- if you add logs, open up the air control to “high” for at least 20–30 minutes
+- if you add more logs, set the air control to “high” for 20–30 minutes

-- don’t block air supply to the base of the fire with a badly positioned log.
+- don’t block air supply to the base of the fire with a log

 Reporting a smoke nuisance

-Council can investigate this through our responsibilities under the Health Act 1956.
-GW have responsibilities around what material is being burnt, under their Operative Natural Resources Plan (section 5.1.3).
+Council can investigate these issues under the Health Act 1956.
+GW checks what materials are being burnt, under their Operative Natural Resources Plan (section 5.1.3).

-If you’re experiencing nuisance from a controlled fire, you can call Greater Wellington, or contact us at the time for an Environmental Health Officer to investigate.
-See Greater Wellington's Report an environmental incident page for more information on reporting.
+If you’re bothered by smoke from a controlled fire, you can call Greater Wellington, or contact us at the time so an Environmental Health Officer can look into it.
+See Greater Wellington's Report an environmental incident page.

 Reporting a fire hazard

-If you see a possible fire hazard (like an overgrown section), you can report this to Fire and Emergency New Zealand.
-See Fire hazards in your community for more information, and to request a fire hazard assessment.
+If you spot something that could be a fire hazard, like an overgrown section, you can report it to Fire and Emergency New Zealand.
+For more information and to request a fire hazard assessment, visit Fire hazards in your community on the Fire and Emergency website.